 3. Specifications And Features

-Shopping online is convenient, but we also want you to know exactly what you’re getting before you make a purchase.
-That’s why our fly rods review includes the design specifications and features of this Redington fly rod:
+Shopping online is convenient, but we also want you to know exactly what you’re getting before you decide on the best trout rod.
+That’s why our fly rods review includes design specifications and features of this Redington fly rod:

 If you’re looking for a solid alternative to the many expensive, and often overly-stiff fly rods for trout, then consider the Redington Classic Trout.
-Great for small to medium sized streams and rivers, this moderate-action rod is easy to cast and reduces fatigue during a long day of fishing.
+One of the best trout rods for small to medium sized streams and rivers, this moderate-action rod is easy to cast and reduces fatigue during a long day of fishing.

 When we review fly rods, we also like to point out the weaknesses of a particular rod, so you have the full picture.
 Unless you are fishing large powerful rivers or windy conditions, or focusing on large trophy fish, this rod will cover most situations for trout and panfish.